Sylius/Sylius/UPGRADE-API-1.13.md

 1. The `Sylius\Bundle\ApiBundle\Filter\Doctrine\CatalogPromotionChannelFilter` service and class has been renamed to `Sylius\Bundle\ApiBundle\Filter\Doctrine\ChannelsAwareChannelFilter`.

+### Endpoints changes

+1. The item operation paths for ProductVariantTranslation resource changed:

+    - `GET /admin/product-variant-translation/{id}` -> `GET /admin/product-variant-translations/{id}`
+    - `GET /shop/product-variant-translation/{id}` -> `GET /shop/product-variant-translations/{id}`

+1. The following shop endpoints for getting the translation resources have been removed:
+    * `GET `/shop/taxon-translations/{id}`
+    * `GET `/shop/product-translations/{id}`
+    * `GET `/shop/product-variant-translations/{id}`
+    * `GET `/shop/shipping-method-translations/{id}`

+   The fields those endpoint were exposing are available on their respective translation subject resources.

+1. Update in Translations Handling

+   The process for creating or updating translations via the API has been refined.
+Now, the locale for each translation is determined directly from its key, making the explicit transmission of the `locale` field redundant.
+Although the API continues to support the explicit sending of the `locale` field, it is essential that this explicitly sent locale matches the key in the translation array.
+In cases of a mismatch between the key and an explicitly sent locale, the API will respond with a `Sylius\Bundle\ApiBundle\Exception\TranslationLocaleMismatchException`.

+1. Disabled product and taxon editing at `/admin/product-taxons/{id}` operation to improve data integrity.
+To modify a productTaxon, remove the existing association and create a new one.

+1. The keys for adjustment endpoints' responses have been changed from `order_item` to `orderItem` and `order_item_unit` to `orderItemUnit`.

 1. All the `:read` serialization groups are now split to `index` and `show`.
    By this change, the `:read` serialization group is now deprecated and will no more used in the future.